 As part of an inspection of the tile before installation, “dry lay” a large area of tile to examine the material for quality, set up the layout and prepare for the installation before spreading mortar.
 Specify at least 5% overage so the installer can “cull” tiles that are out of spec and the client gets some attic stock for any future repairs.

-Specifying the right offset, substrate preparation including the type of mortar, site conditions such as lighting, examination of the tile before installation and proper grout joint width are all factors that need to be addressed to prevent lippage and create the flat floor or wall that the client expects.
+Specifying the right offset, substrate preparation including the type of mortar, site conditions such as lighting, examination of the tile before installation and proper grout joint width are some Key Standards for Tile.
+All of these factors need to be addressed to prevent lippage and create the flat floor or wall that the client expects.
 The expertise of the installer has a lot to do with all of these factors, so use experienced tile contractors that are well versed in these variables.
 The Spartan team has access to a lot of tile specialists in our industry, so don’t be afraid to ask us for help when you need it.

 Christopher Capobianco covers the NY Metro and Connecticut area for Spartan.
 He’s a fourth-generation floor coverer whose family has been in the business since the 1930s.
 For 36 of the last 43 years, he’s had roles in retail, distributor, and manufacturer sales.
 The other seven years were spent in floor covering training and technical support.
 He also has been a part time columnist for various flooring magazines since 1988 and is a long-time member of the ASTM Committee on resilient flooring.
 You can reach him here.